 What are the other main characteristics of visible learners?

 - Seek and use feedback to make progress

-In our federation we believe that children and young people will gain great satisfaction by successfully achieving a challenging goal after working hard and making real effort.
+In our academy trust we believe that children and young people will gain great satisfaction by successfully achieving a challenging goal after working hard and making real effort.
 Having ‘break through’ moments in learning is exciting.
 ‘Eureka!’ exclaimed Archimedes when he suddenly grasped a particular principle to do with volume he had been wrestling with.
 ‘I found it!’
 He jumped out of his bath and was so excited he forgot to dress before running down the street.
 Try telling him that learning and hard work aren’t enjoyable!

 Professor Hattie talks about the Goldilocks principle when it comes to challenge – not too hard, not too easy, but just the right amount.
 The aim is to stretch but not to create a chasm which can’t be crossed.
 The most effective teachers set appropriately challenging learning intentions and then structure their lessons so that the learner can achieve them.
 When the learner shares the commitment to achieve these goals, then the goals are more likely to be achieved.

 Learning should make children think.
 At times they will be in an ‘I’m stuck situation’ (we call this the pit).
 This is when the teacher supports children to develop the learning strategies to wrestle with the issue.
 They will realise there is no easy, glib answer.
 This ‘cognitive conflict’ as it is called is an essential part of the learning process.